-A student or staff member tests negative for COVID-19 after Scenario 1 (symptomatic)
+A student or staff member tests negative for COVID-19 after Scenario o 1 (symp tomatic) -- ----------- ----------

-IMMEDIATE ACTIONS COMMUNICATION If a symptomatic school member testing negative had a Student family/staff known close-contact exposure to a COVID-positive person, to bring evidence of they must complete a 14-day quarantine, even with a negative COVID-19 negative test. test or medical note If the symptomatic person testing negative did not have a if testing not known exposure, they can return to school 72 hours after performed their symptoms resolve.
-A student or staff member tests negative after Scenario 2 (close contact) Student/staff must remain in quarantine for a full 14 days No action is needed after the date of last exposure to COVID-19 positive non-household contact.
-Household contacts can end quarantine 14 days after their last exposure to the positive household member. • If the infected household member isolates in their own bedroom with their own bathroom, the exposed person's quarantine can be concurrent with the infected person's isolation.
-A student or staff member tests negative after routine surveillance testing (no symptoms and no close contact to a confirmed COVID-19 case) No action is needed Can return to school/work immediately
+A student or staff member tests negative for COVID-19 after Scenario 1 (symptomatic) IMMEDIATE ACTIONS COMMUNICATION If a symptomatic school member testing negative had a known close-contact exposure to a COVID-positive person, they must complete a 14-day quarantine, even with a negative test.
+If the symptomatic person testing negative did not have a known exposure, they can return to school 72 hours after their symptoms resolve.
+Student family/staff to bring evidence of negative COVID-19 test or medical note if testing not performed A student or staff member tests negative after Scenario 2 (c lose contact) Student/staff must remain in quarantine for a full 14 days after the date of last exposure to COVID-19 positive non-household contact.
+Household contacts can end quarantine 14 days after their last exposure to the positive household member.
+If the infected household member isolates in their own bedroom with their own bathroom, the exposed person's quarantine can be concurrent with the infected person's isolation.
+No action is needed A student or staff member tests negative after routine surveing (no symptoms and no close contact to a confirmed COVI Can return to school/work immediately No action is needed